kvz/ratestate/README.md

 # ratestate

-Ratestate is a ratelimiter that can transmit states of different entities while avoiding transmitting the same state twice, and adhering to a global speed limit.
+Ratestate is a ratelimiter in the form of a [Node.js module](http://npmjs.org/package/ratestate) that can transmit states of different entities while avoiding transmitting the same state twice, and adhering to a global speed limit.

 Let's say you purchased some intelligent lightbulbs and want to set new colors in near-realtime (e.g. based on color detection of camera input), however the central hub receiving the color commands has a rate limiter that only accepts 30 updates per second.
 Ratestate can help you spread & drip updates amongst the different lightbulbs, without forming queues (by forgetting about superseded colors).